ClusterM/wg-obfuscator-easy/README.md

 1. Check for root privileges
 2. Install Docker and required packages
 3. Detect your server's external IP address
-4. Generate a domain using nip.io
+4. Guide you through obtaining a free Dynu DDNS domain
 5. Generate random configuration values (admin password, web prefix, ports)
 6. Pull and run the Docker container
 7. Install and configure Caddy (outside the container) for HTTPS with automatic SSL certificates
 8. Display access information and credentials

 After installation, you'll receive:
+- HTTP URL to the control panel
-- HTTPS URL (via nip.io domain) - if Caddy was installed
+- HTTPS URL - if domain name was provided
-- HTTP URL (direct access to container) - always available
 - Admin username and password
-- Configuration file location

 > **Note:** Caddy is installed outside the Docker container only when using the automated installation script.
 For manual Docker installations, you'll need to set up HTTPS separately or access the container directly via HTTP.